 Salinity: As I am a fan of mixed reefs, I keep my salinity level at an average of 35ppm.
 Use a good refractometer to determine the right balance.

-What is your experience with the pumping xenia coral?
+What is your experience with this coral?
 Let me know in the comments below!